rjlupinek/odp-gcpapptest/GettingStarted.md

    [Security Scanner with App Engine](https://cloud.google.com/security-scanner/docs/scanning)

-### Google Cloud Container Analysis and Vunerability Scanning
+### Google Cloud Container Analysis and Vulnerability Scanning

-Google Cloud Container Analysis and Vunerability Scanning will automatically scan new images placed in the Google Cloud Registry.
+Google Cloud Container Analysis and Vulnerability Scanning will automatically scan new images placed in the Google Cloud Registry.
 When ever deploy your App Engine application it creates a new image.

 * Login to your GCP console, select Container Registers and Settings.